cdisc-org/cdisc-rules-engine/PYPI.md

 ]
 ```

-There's one last thing we need before we can actually run the rule, and that's a `COREActions` object.
+There's one last thing we need before we can actually run the rule, and that's a COREActions object.
 This object will handle generating error messages should the rule fail.

-To instantiate a `COREActions` object, we need to pass in the following:
+To instantiate a COREActions object, we need to pass in the following:

-- `results`: An array to which errors will be appended
+- output_container: A list to which errors will be appended
-- `variable`: Our DatasetVariable
+- variable: Our DatasetVariable
-- `domain`: e.g. "AE"
+- dataset_metadata: Our SDTMDatasetMetadata instance
-- `rule`: Our rule
+- rule: Our rule
+- value_level_metadata (optional): A list of value level metadata

 ```python
 from cdisc_rules_engine.models.actions import COREActions